 Since its inception over 100 years ago, Old Home Day has continued to be faithfully observed in towns throughout the Granite State.
-These annual events, held in the summer or early fall, are organized by local volunteer committees and often include parades, barbeques and potluck suppers, tours of historic homes and gardens, dances, games and music.
-What qualities of Old Home Days are important in 2018?
+These annual events, held in the summer or early fall, are organized by local volunteer committees and often include parades, barbecues and potluck suppers, tours of historic homes and gardens, dances, games and music.
+What qualities of Old Home Days are important in 2019?

 Governor Frank Rollins developed the concept in 1899 to invite former residents of New Hampshire home at a time when the opening of the West, and lure of urban centers with industrial jobs had depleted New Hampshire’s rural areas.
 “Towns that had had boasted as many as 2,000 were reduced to under 100, farmhouses were falling into ruin, fields were growing back to brush, and forests were being clear-cut,” according to Tom Curran in his overview of Old House Days produced for the Preservation Alliance.
 It was a “family reunion at a grand, Victorian scale,” he said.